dmbarbour/wikilon/docs/AboutABC.md

 * forbid control codes (C0, C1, DEL)
 * forbid surrogate codes (U+D800..U+DFFF)
 * forbid replacement char (U+FFFD)
-* forbidsthe curly braces: `{}`
+* forbid the curly braces: `{}`
-* between 1 and 63 bytes UTF-8
+* size limit, 1 to 255 bytes UTF-8

-Tokens may be further constrained within a specific codebase, e.g. an AO dictionary.
+Tokens may be further constrained per use case.
+For example, [AO dictionaries](AboutAO.md) further constrain token size and structure, restricting to a subset of tokens with local, pure, well understood behavior.
+But allowing for larger tokens in general is convenient for resource identifiers or cryptographic sealers in context of open distributed programming.

 ## ABC Behavior Details